 When to use loyalty schemes

 Never feel the shop's giving you something for nothing, as schemes are incorporated into pricing policies.
 To evaluate the overall cost, consider loyalty points gained like a discount.
-The difficulty is their value is often deliberately misted, so use the Loyalty Checker to reveal the real value of each point.
+The difficulty is that their value is often deliberately misted.

 This story should help...

-Irma Rightone loves the Boots Advantage card scheme, believing it's very generous as it gives four points, each worth a penny, per pound spent.
-So in she pops to buy her favourite matt foundation for £6, then shines in the glow of her 24 points.
+Jean loves the Boots Advantage card scheme, believing it's very generous as it gives four points, each worth a penny, per pound spent.
+So she pops in to buy her favourite matte foundation for £6, then shines in the glow of her 24 points.

-Ivor Secret loves the same foundation, and while his wife's not looking, sneaks out to buy it.
-He's seen it at the local supermarket for £5.50.
-He realises Boots points are an effective 4% discount, and calculates its real cost in Boots at £5.76, so buys it in the supermarket instead.
+Eileen loves the same foundation but she's seen it at the local supermarket for £5.50.
+She realises Boots points are an effective 4% discount, and calculates its real cost in Boots at £5.76 – so buys it in the supermarket instead.

-Yet of course it's not practical to weigh up every single product's overall price, therefore the golden rule is...
+Of course it's not practical to weigh up every single product's overall price, therefore the golden rule is...

 Never choose where you shop due to loyalty schemes, yet always use it if you shop somewhere with one.

-Though don't think 'points are better than cash'; after all, you can't spend them in nearly as many places.
+Don't think 'points are better than cash' – you can't spend them in nearly as many places.

 Watch for the vicious circle of loyalty

-Many in-store promotions now deliberately give discounts as extra points rather than money off.
-This is very clever, because while £1 of points feels like a one pound discount, of course it only costs the store what it paid its suppliers, not the full retail price.
+Many in-store promotions give discounts as extra points rather than money off.
+This is very clever, because while £1 of points may feel like a £1 discount, in reality the item you buy only costs the store what it paid its suppliers, not the full retail price.

-Most of the big loyalty points have a credit card too.
+Most of the big loyalty schemes have a credit card too.
 Here you don't just accumulate points on spending in a specific chain, but on all spending.

-This can be a boon, provided you repay in full each month, so there's no interest.
-Yet always check the actual gain from using the credit card rather than just a loyalty card, then compare this to what you could earn on the Top Cashback Credit Card or other Credit Card Reward Schemes.
+This can be a boon, provided you repay in full each month, so you don't pay any interest.
+Yet always check the actual gain from using the credit card rather than just a loyalty card, then compare this to what you could earn with Credit Card Rewards.

 Watch the multi-earn argument